notwlsn/config/README.md

 - Update README with list of files
 - Rewrite installation scripts
 - Create Terraform & Ansible manifest(s)
+- Add README.md section on Bitmap fonts in prepackaged distros

 #### What is Brew?
 Homebrew, a Mac package manager, see [here.](https://brew.sh/ "Homebrew website") The `brew/casks` directory here are all of the Brew packages I have installed, and the `brew/leaves` directory are all (some) of the Bash utilities I have installed.
 Running `dump.sh` will dump the packages you have installed in the same format if you're on a Mac.